OpenBMB/VisRAG/README.md

 ```

 Note:
+1. Our test data can be found in the `VisRAG` Collection on Hugging Face, which is referenced at the beginning of this page.
-1. The parameters listed above are those used in our paper and can be used to reproduce the results.
+2. The parameters listed above are those used in our paper and can be used to reproduce the results.
-2. The evaluation script is configured to use datasets from the Hugging Face repository by default.
+3. The evaluation script is configured to use datasets from the Hugging Face repository by default.
 If you're evaluating with datasets downloaded locally, ensure that you remove the `--from_hf_repo` line from `eval.sh` and update the `QRELS_PATH`, `QUERY_PATH`, and `CORPUS_PATH` parameters in `eval.sh` to point to the local files.

 ### VisRAG-Gen
 There are three settings in our generation: text-based generation, single-image-VLM-based generation and multi-image-VLM-based generation.
 Under single-image-VLM-based generation, there are two additional settings: page concatenation and weighted selection.
 For detailed information about these settings, please refer to our paper.